Raster API improvements

 The /elevation/hires-raster endpoint (for requesting a geotiff DEM by bounding box) has been upgraded:

-• There’s a new projection parameter for setting the CRS of the output raster
+parameter for setting the CRS of the output raster - A new

-• A new tight_bounds parameter has been added, for rasters that cover the bounding box without any buffer
+parameter has been added, for rasters that cover the bounding box without any buffer - The

 Existing queries will benefit from the performance improvements with unchanged response data.